datudar/data-prep-pipeline/README.md

 ### Data Preprocessing Pipeline

-This is a data preprocessing tool for handling heterogeneous data such as binary, categorical, and numerical data.
-The output of the pipeline is a NumPy array that one can feed directly into a Scikit-Learn algorithm.
+This is a data preprocessing tool for handling heterogeneous data such as binary, categorical (both numerical and textual), and numerical data.
+The output of this pipeline is a NumPy array that you can feed directly into a Scikit-learn algorithm.

 The basic steps in the pipeline are: